Announcing The Hudson Eye

-Following 10 years of decisive activity in the City of Hudson, NY fostering existing and new citizens alike, in all our local, state, national, international, and economic diversity; Jonah Bokaer Arts Foundation is launching The Hudson Eye inaugural festival between August 23 – September 2, 2019.
+Following decisive activity in the City of Hudson, NY since 2006, fostering existing and new citizens alike, in all our local, state, national, international, and economic diversity; Jonah Bokaer Arts Foundation is launching The Hudson Eye inaugural festival between August 23 – September 2, 2019.
 In dialogue with our local Artists and Venue Partners, we are catalyzing an annual artist-driven program to be mounted in Hudson, to build and strengthen our communities through contemporary performance & art celebrating artists that, like Jonah, have a longstanding commitment to the City of Hudson: while also recognizing the next generation of artists who have chosen to call Hudson their home.

 For nearly 200 years since the founding of the Hudson River School, our city and region has been a source of inspiration for artists to live, work, commune, meditate, create, find shelter, renew themselves and seek a sustainable creative sanctuary.
 As we go further in depth during our planning phase of The Hudson Eye we remain mindful of this history, and steadfast in our support of the Hudson community: we have plans to expand our commitment to with many artists – include, we hope, your own unique practice.
 The Hudson Eye festival is slated to kickoff on August 23rd and run through Labor Day weekend in Hudson, New York to close out the summer season.
 In partnership with Artists, Venues, Collectors, Communities, Volunteers, Small Businesses – and underground Hudson Nightlife, the Hudson Eye at its core seeks to provide a platform for artist’s voices to be heard and their practices to be shared with the Hudson community and surrounding areas.